heritage-happenings/heritage-happenings.github.io/Blog/2025/06-june/2025-06-26-Heritage-Happenings-Updates.md

-# 2025-06-26 Heritage Happenings Updates
+# 2025-06-26<br>Heritage Happenings Updates

 Dear Residents

-The process of upgradsing Heritage Happenings from a "paper-first" to a "digital-first" publication is taking longer than I anticipated or wanted.
+The process of upgrading _Heritage Happenings_ from a "paper-first" to a "digital-first" publication is taking longer than I anticipated or wanted.
 The issue about the issues is, of course, me.
-I cannot seem to stop finding new things to think about, new tricks to learn and intriguing complexities I had not considered:
+I cannot seem to stop finding new things to think about, new tricks to learn and intriguing complexities I had not considered.
+Here are a few items:

 * A new email address
 * An updated website
-* Writing email and buiding webpages
+* Writing email and building webpages
 * Establishing project management for all the above

 ## Email address